 But that's not all!
 You can also change the gradient by switching to the Gradient tab.
 Use the toggle bar under the colour palette to set the desired style.

-Finally, STUDIO remembers the colour choices you have selected for your scenes, allowing you to quickly reselect them without having to search for the same colour again.
+Finally, Synthesia remembers the colour choices you have selected for your scenes, allowing you to quickly reselect them without having to search for the same colour again.

 You can change the colour of all scenes in three simple steps.
 In this example, we will change the colour of the shapes within our scenes.
 You can also use the following steps to bulk change the colour for titles, subtitles, and paragraphs.